giovanism/e/content/post/writing-helm-chart.md

 bar     default         1               2021-10-26 03:02:16.77455 +0700 WIB     deployed        giovanism-chart-0.1.0   1.16.0
 foo     default         1               2021-10-25 10:14:02.184255 +0700 WIB    deployed        giovanism-chart-0.1.0   1.16.0
 ```

+I think that's all.
+For now I just want to keep up writing regularly rather than
+focusing too much on the content.
+I do hope that in the future I can more
+exciting and sophisticated contents.